Science 37 Holdings Inc. (SNCE) and the Battle of Fundamentals vs. Technicals

 Sponsored

-SNCE currently public float of 90.89M and currently shorts hold a 1.54% ratio of that float.
-Today, the average trading volume of SNCE was 340.16K shares.
+The average price from analysts is $3.00, which is $2.46 above the current price.
+SNCE currently public float of 90.89M and currently shorts hold a 1.17% ratio of that float.
+Today, the average trading volume of SNCE was 395.65K shares.

 SNCE’s Market Performance

-SNCE stocks went down by -0.26% for the week, with a monthly jump of 1.44% and a quarterly performance of -68.96%, while its annual performance rate touched -95.09%.
-The volatility ratio for the week stands at 11.34% while the volatility levels for the past 30 days are set at 11.62% for Science 37 Holdings Inc. The simple moving average for the period of the last 20 days is 2.94% for SNCE stocks with a simple moving average of -78.69% for the last 200 days.
+SNCE stocks went up by 27.91% for the week, with a monthly jump of 30.25% and a quarterly performance of -63.77%, while its annual performance rate touched -93.28%.
+The volatility ratio for the week stands at 14.71% while the volatility levels for the past 30 days are set at 11.84% for Science 37 Holdings Inc. The simple moving average for the period of the last 20 days is 29.00% for SNCE stocks with a simple moving average of -71.41% for the last 200 days.

-During the last 5 trading sessions, SNCE fell by -0.26%, which changed the moving average for the period of 200-days by -91.15% in comparison to the 20-day moving average, which settled at $0.4102.
-In addition, Science 37 Holdings Inc. saw 1.66% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SNCE rose by +27.91%, which changed the moving average for the period of 200-days by -87.02% in comparison to the 20-day moving average, which settled at $0.4248.
+In addition, Science 37 Holdings Inc. saw 30.03% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading